1337joe/du-ship-displays/README.md

 * Snap target altitude to current altitude in one click on the current altitude slider.
 * Lock controls to prevent accidental clicks by clicking on the lock icon.
 * Power on and unlock protected by a drag-to-activate mechanism to prevent accidental disabling.
-* Turn off Anti-Gravity Generator to have base altitude quickly adjust to target for fast resets.

 ### Requirements: